aribgithub/577ml/INDE577/Unsupervised_learning/K Means Clustering/readme.md

 No need of training and testing dataset
 Less complex as compared to classification
 Ex: K-means clustering algorithm, Fuzzy c-means clustering algorithm, etc.

+Project:
+This project will build K-means clustering from scratch, then implement it with the reduced workforcedataset.
+We will then implement sklearn's principle component and k-means clustering algorithms on the same dataset.

+Preprocess the data by removing variables with zero variance

+The next step is to select which features we want to use with logistic regression and standardize them.

+then executes the algorithm calculates the distance from each feature vector to each centroid and assigns each datapoint to a centroid.
+It then updates the clusters and recalculates the centroids, and updates the assignment of datapoints until it reaches maximum iterations.

+Considering plt.xlabel('MonthlyIncome')
+plt.ylabel("YearsAtCompany")

+then ran k means with 2 clusters, reports the centroids and graphs the color-coded results in a scatterplot.

+**Using sklearn's functions**
+we will create training and testing sets.
+Then we will use PCA to simplify the data.